ZsigmondKN/cellular-automata-sim/README.md

 - [ ] Buring function - Zig
     - Research + Initial Write-Up (Atal)
     - [DONE] Convection
-        - [TODO] Implement different directions
+        - [DONE] Implement different directions
-        - [TODO] Fire spreads too quickly
+        - [DISCUSSION] Fire spreads too quickly - Now it spreads at a 37km/h
+        - [NEW/DONE] The more fire around the higher the chance for the ignite
+        - [NEW/DONE] Progressive ignition probability
     - [DONE] Embers
-        - [TODO] Implement different directions
+        - [DONE] Implement different directions
     - [DONE] Direct Flame Contact
     - [DONE] Change State (check fuel amount if burning) (chenge fire color based on density, purely performative but nice to have)
     - [DONE] Ensure different materials have different properties